WatiBenj/Blockchain_Ajtai_Hash/README.md

   This class is only used as a helper containing the definitions of two calculation methods that are essential in the mining process, namely the Merkle root computation (*computeMerkleRoot*) and the Ajtai hash function computation (*AjtaiHash*).
 It was only created to avoid duplicating the code of these methods in the Block and Miner classes.

-  The Merkle root is computed in the usual manner using the transaction's identifiers as leaves.

-  The Ajtai hash function is parametrized by the three following integers which define an (*n* x *m*) random binary matrix, called the Ajtai key.
+  The Merkle root is computed in the usual manner using the transaction's identifiers as leaves, while the Ajtai hash function is parametrized by the three following integers which define an (*n* x *m*) random binary matrix, called the Ajtai key.

    - *n* : length of the output hash value (hexadecimal representation)
    - *m* : maximal length of the input string (binary representation)